-The Board shall meet at least times each year.
-The chair or a quorum of the Board shall have the authority to call meetings of the Board.
-The Board shall follow and apply the rules of procedure, [statutory reference], as regards notice and conduct of meetings.

-Rule 4-2 - Election and tenure of officers.

-The Board shall elect annually from among its members a chair, a vice-chair, and such other officers as the Board may require.
-The officers shall assume the duties of their respective offices at the conclusion of the meeting at which they were elected.
-They shall serve a term of one year but shall be eligible for reelection.

-Rule 4-3 - Duties of officers.

-The chair or, in the event of the chair's absence or inability to act, the vice-chair shall preside at all meetings of the Board.
-The Board shall determine other duties of the officers.

-Rule 4-4 - Fees.

-Fees charged by the Board shall be as follows:

-(a) Examination applications \$ (b) Administration of examination, per section \$ (c) Initial issuance of certificate \$ (d) Renewal of certificate or registration \$ (e) Initial firm permits \$ (f) Renewal of firm permits, except for sole practitioners \$ (g) Renewal of firm permits for sole practitioners \$ (h) Delinquency fee for permit, certificate or registration renewal applications \$ (i) Copies of records, per page \$ (j) Applications for reinstatement \$
+shall the r Board shall meet at least times each year.
+The chair or a quore have the authority to call meetings of the Board.
+The Board shall foules of procedure, [statutory reference], as reglect of meetings. follow and apply Rule 4-2 - Election and tenure of officers. other resp Board shall elect annually from among its members a chair, a vice- r officers as the Board may require.
+The officers shall assume the ective offices at the conclusion of the meeting at which they were ele e a term of one year but shall be eligible for reelection. e duties of their Rule 4-3 - Duties of officers. chair or, in the event of the chair's absence or inability to act, the ide at all meetings of the Board.
+The Board shall determine other dutie Rule 4-4 - Fees.
+Fees charged by the Board shall be as follows: (a) Examination applications \$ (b) Administration of examination, per section \$ (c) Initial issuance of certificate \$ (d) Renewal of certificate or registration \$ (e) Initial firm permits \$ (f) Renewal of firm permits, except for sole practitioners \$ (g) Renewal of firm permits for sole practitioners \$ (h) Delinquency fee for permit, certificate or registration renewal applications \$ (i) Copies of records, per page \$ (j) Applications for reinstatement \$ (k) Annual reports of the Board, per copy \$

-(k) Annual reports of the Board, per copy \$ (l) Other fees (The Board may charge other fees as required) \$
+(I) Other fees (The Board may charge other fees as required)